HoneyGol-Microsystems/wb-modules/README.md

 # VESP Wishbone Modules
 This repository contains Wishbone modules for the VESP project.
-More information about modules is in the documentation (link TBA, for now check `docs/` dir).
+More information about modules is in the [documentation](https://honeygol-microsystems.github.io/wb-modules/).

 ## Modules
 - XPM RAM